igor-tanv/personal-site/src/content/work/Rival/index.md

 - Designed and developed a fully functional MERN stack web application to decentralize local grappling competitions.</p>

-* Configured Linode Linux Server for hosting including an 3rd party SMTP mail service provider.</p>

-* Configured NGINX proxy and Cloudflare for SSL Certificates</p>

-* Configured an integration pipeline between Github and Linode.</p>
+* Communicated with users and applied user feedback as the backbone for product iteration.</p>

+* Deployed the application on Linode which included configuring NGNIX , Cloudflare and established an integration pipeline from Github.</p>

-* Collaborated with UI and Front End specialists to implement and develop a mobile friendly UI.</p>
+* Collaborated with UI and Front End specialists to design and implement a mobile friendly UI</p>
 </p>